Blyth, Northumberland: Proposed clean coal power station

-Britishvolt
+Proposed gigafactory, then data centre

 In December 2020, Blyth was confirmed as the location for a new Britishvolt battery manufacturing plant.
 In July 2021, plans for the £2.6bn gigafactory employing 3,000 people were approved, with the new plant to be located on former coalyards adjacent to the now-demolished power station in Cambois, near Blyth.
-It will produce lithium-ion batteries for the automotive industry.
+It was to produce lithium-ion batteries for the automotive industry.
 Britishvolt appointed ISG as its construction partner who began work on clearing the site in late 2021.
-In January 2022, the UK government, through its Automotive Transformation Fund, invested £100m in the Britishvolt project, alongside asset management company abrdn and its property investment arm Tritax, developing what was planned to be Britain's fourth largest building.
-However, construction work was halted in August 2022 amid funding concerns, with manufacturing now not set to start until mid-2025, more than a year later than initially planned.
-On 17 January 2023, Britishvolt went into administration, and its factory site was put up for sale.
+In January 2022, the UK government invested £100m in the Britishvolt project, alongside asset management company abrdn and its property investment arm Tritax, developing what was planned to be Britain's fourth largest building.
+However, construction work was halted in August 2022 amid funding concerns, with manufacturing delayed until mid-2025, more than a year later than initially planned.
+In January 2023, Britishvolt went into administration, and its factory site was put up for sale.
+In February, Australian firm Recharge Industries announced it had bought Britishvolt out of administration.
+The takeover related to Britishvolt's battery technology not the site, and in March, Northumberland County Council extended a buy-back clause on the Blyth site, giving Britishvolt's new owners more time to build the gigafactory.
+However, the negotiations dragged on into the summer of 2023, amid continued uncertainty surrounding the deal and the finances of Recharge's parent, Scale Facilitation.

+In April 2024, the site was acquired for construction of a data centre, ending hopes for thousands of manufacturing jobs in the region.
+However, plans submitted in December 2024 envisaged development of up to 10 data centre buildings totalling up to 540,000sq m, representing an investment of up to £10bn, with 1,200 long-term construction jobs plus employment in the data centres.